tensorflow/tensorflow/tensorflow/lite/tools/evaluation/tasks/README.md

 This page describes how you can check the accuracy of quantized models to verify that any degradation in accuracy is within acceptable limits.

 ## Tools
 There are three different binaries which are supported.
-A breif description of each is provided below.
+A brief description of each is provided below.

 ### Inference Diff Tool
-This binary compares TensorFlow Lite execution in single-threaded CPU inference and user-defined infrence.
+This binary compares TensorFlow Lite execution in single-threaded CPU inference and user-defined inference.

 ### Image Classification Evaluation
 This binary evaluates TensorFlow Lite models trained for the [ILSVRC 2012 image classification task.](http://www.image-net.org/challenges/LSVRC/2012/)